 Renal function and electrolytes need to be checked on a regular basis due to the effects of the drug on the renin-angiotensin-aldosterone system.
 Those with increasing potassium, BUN and creatinine need to have the drug discontinued.

-Since ACE inhibitors can have an affect upon the liver, AST and ALT should also be monitored.
+Since ACE inhibitors can have an effect on the liver, AST and ALT should also be monitored.

 ACE inhibitors overdoses are usually well tolerated, but significantly large dose can cause hypotension which is prolonged.
 Also, ACE inhibitors block aldosterone which enhances potassium excretion of the body.
 When Aldosterone is blocked, potassium can accumulate, and sodium excretion is enhanced.
 Both lead to hyperkalemia and hyponatremia.